 Open since 1888, the Dallas Zoo is the oldest and largest zoo in Texas.
 It covers 106 acres and is home to more than 2,000 animals from 406 species.

 TravelingMom Nasreen Stump says to take advantage of the DART Red Line if you’re staying downtown.
 It will take you straight to the Zoo with no parking (or road construction) hassle.
 There’s even a $2 discount on Zoo admission if you show your same-day DART pass on Mondays and Tuesdays.
 You can buy passes for all day or specific day parts and even use the contactless GoPass app to make things easy.

 TravelingMom Tip: The Dallas Zoo is a member of the Association of Zoos and Aquariums Reciprocity program.
 That means if you’re a member of your local zoo, you might be able to get in free at the Dallas Zoo.
 Check with your local zoo to find out or download the list here.
-Also, the Dallas Zoo admission is included in the Dallas CityPASS.
+Dallas CityPASS works for this one too.

 Read More: How reciprocal membership programs work.